 Sorry, MAC schools; this is the last one, I promise.
 As a graduate of the MAC, I acknowledge they have some of the worst football facilities in the country.
 None are worse, though, than Eastern Michigan’s Rynearson Stadium.
 The upper decks are permanently blocked off due to low attendance and, like Buffalo, it’s surrounded with a track.

 What makes Rynearson the worst MAC stadium, though, is the awful grey turf.
-Colored turf can be a real allure if done right (Boise State, Eastern Michigan, Central Arkansas to an extent), but the grey turf at Eastern Michigan is just flat out bad.
+Colored turf can be a real allure if done right (Boise State, Eastern Washington, Central Arkansas to an extent), but the grey turf at Eastern Michigan is just flat out bad.
 There’s a fine end zone complex, but it’s not enough to save the rest of the place.
 It’s just bad.

 The only school that has it worse than teams that share NFL stadiums is UTSA, who plays in the Spurs old arena.
 Not the current one, the old one.
 To make it even worse, the Alamodome is 17 miles away from UTSA’s campus (during rush hour, this can be a 45 minute drive).
 Honestly, aside from the money it takes to build a stadium, the Alamodome is the worst possible option for the Roadrunners.